Easy Dehydrated Food Recipes

 Get the Kids Involved! ;-)

-kids cooking at a long table
+kids learning how to cook, working at a long table

 We hope you and your family enjoyed trying out our recipes.
 Meal prep time can be greatly reduced because we are using dehydrated ingredients—which helps—when we're in a hurry and running late.